mont127/HaSe/README.md

 Goal:

-Run a very small DirectX application through Wine and DXVK inside the guest.
+Run a very small DirectX application through Wine and DXVK inside the guest.(The linux enviroment)

 Success condition: